mohammedhassan9748/Embedded-Diploma/README.md

 ## Contributions

-This repo is being incremented by my personal work through it.
+This repo is being incremented by my personal work throughout the diploma.

 ## License